 Together we can create unity, peace, and progress around water and watershed health.
-WMG's We Are One Watershed resolutions are a counter current to the disturbing trends of anger and insecurity.
+WMG's We Are One Watershed resolutions are a counter current to the disturbing trends of division and hatred.
 We at WMG believe that we should turn inward and ask what we can do to improve ourselves, our neighborhoods, and our communities.

 Here are WMG's We Are One Watershed Resolutions.

 Resolution #1: We will model strong female roles and fully value female contributions.

 Resolution #2: We will embrace diversity within and without our organization.

 Resolution #3: We will redouble our efforts to serve low-income communities.